Cocooning during COVID-19

 The National Adult Literacy Agency (NALA) can help you if you are having difficulties using video calling services like Zoom and Skype.
 You can call NALA on freephone 1800 2020 65, or text LEARN to 50050.

-Can I go out for exercise or for a drive?
+Can I go out for exercise?

 If you go outside for exercise, you should: